QC20/Elemental-Interfaces/README.md

 # Elemental Interfaces

-A 3D interactive periodic table that transforms between different spatial layouts.
+Elemental interfaces is a 3D interactive periodic table that transforms between different spatial layouts.
 Click between table, sphere, helix, and grid views to see all 118 elements reorganize themselves in real time.

 ## What it does